pthunga/PFAS-analysis/README.md

-# Assessing bioactiivty of PFAs in zebrafish and evaluating effects of physiochemical properties on chemical hit calls
+# Assessing bioactivity of PFAs in zebrafish and effects of physiochemical properties on its activity
 Data: PFAs from EPA library

 <Upload figures with higher resolution>